pact-foundation/pact-js/README.md

 ## Pact JS V3

-An initial alpha version of Pact-JS with support for V3 specification features and XML matching has been released.
-Current support is for Node 10, 12 and 13.
+An initial beta version of Pact-JS with support for V3 specification features and XML matching has been released.
+Current support is for Node 10, 12 and 14.
 Thanks to the folks at [Align Tech](https://www.aligntech.com/) for sponsoring this work.

 To install it: